utdata/icj-class/final/final.md

 <h1>{{ members.name }}</h1>
 ```

-Then on the page for a specific band member, you can extend the `detail.njk` template then use the Nunjucks [set](https://mozilla.github.io/nunjucks/templating.html#set) tag to filter the data to just a single "row" based on its order in the data.
-Here is the weird thing, it counts starting at zero. so if you want to use Freddie Mercury's data, and he appears first in the data, you access it using `members[0]`.
+Then on the page for a specific band member, you can extend the `detail.njk` layout and then use the Nunjucks [set](https://mozilla.github.io/nunjucks/templating.html#set) tag to filter the data to just a single "row" based on its order in the data.
+Here is the weird thing, the order count starts at zero.
+So, if you want to use Freddie Mercury's data, and he appears first in the data, you access it using `members[0]`.

 Filename `freddie-mercury.html` would have the following content: